MaSoMoTr/MaSoMoTr/README.md

    conda activate markerless_mice_tracking_windowsGPU
    ```
 To run Mask-RCNN and DeepLabCut using GPU, CUDA and cuDNN  must be installed according to Tensorflow documentation [GPU support](https://www.tensorflow.org/install/source#gpu).
-## Apply the algorithm on your own data
+## Applying the algorithm on your own data
-To apply the algorithm to new videos which have significantly different settings with our settings described in the paper, we recommend you to
+To apply the algorithm to new videos which have significantly different settings compared with our settings described in the paper, we recommend you to
 retrain Mask-RCNN and Deeplabcut models on your own data.

 - The workflow to train Mask-RCNN model can be found in the Jupyter Notebook *pipelines/mrcnn_training.ipynb*